 Keep Your Skin Itch-Free

-By adopting these seven tricks, hopefully, you'll keep the critters at bay and keep your skin free from itchy, red bites that keep you awake at night and scratching all day.
+By adopting these tricks, hopefully, you'll keep the critters at bay and keep your skin free from itchy, red bites that keep you awake at night and scratching all day.
 Remember, if you do receive a bite, a anti-histamine is a must-have for your bag to relieve you from the itchiness and hopefully reduce the swelling.

 Build a Tiger Mosquito Trap